 Before you dismiss this problem as irrelevant, ask yourself: Do you already have SIEM, SOAR, XDR implemented?
 Do you have a team of experienced analysts monitoring your organization 24/7?
 Are you using your existing security tools and platforms in full capacity with all available options?
 Unfortunately, for most SMBs, the answer will be “no,” which is why they fall easy prey.

-So, how can we effectively mitigate the impact of the souring volume of cybernoise?
+How can we reduce the impact of increasing cybernoise?

-Boost your existing next-gen firewall protection capabilities quickly, reliably, and efficiently.
+ELLIO boosts firewall protection quickly, reliably, and efficiently.